GlobalArtInc/appImageInstaller/README.md

 2. Locates and processes the .desktop file
 3. Copies the application to a system directory
 4. Integrates icons and creates desktop entries
+5. Creates autostart entry if requested
+6. Provides interactive management of autostart settings
-5. Cleans up temporary files
+7. Cleans up temporary files

 ## Requirements